-Commercial cleaning of upholstered furniture in businesses and fraternities and sororities will continue as usual.
 We will continue to clean residential upholstery in our cleaning plant by appointment only (because of space restraints).

 A pick up and delivery service will no longer be provided for upholstered furniture in the home.
 Please arrange to deliver your furniture to our plant and pick up your cleaned items when done.

-If you will need help in off loading or loading your upholstery, please call or text us first at 607-272-1566 so we can have the necessary people on hand to help.
+If you will need help in off-loading or loading your upholstery, please call or text us first at 607-272-1566 so we can have the necessary people on hand to help.

-We look forward to privilege of continuing to serve the professional upholstery cleaning needs of our customers in our cleaning plant.
+We look forward to privilege of continuing to serve the professional upholstery cleaning needs of our residential customers in our cleaning plant.

 In the last several decades, cleaning tools and equipment have changed dramatically.
 Upholstery cleaning equipment is designed to produce high heat and lower water pressure, which helps to clean heavily soiled fabrics more safely and efficiently.

-Today, the ability to precondition with neutral or acidic upholstery cleaning products and rinse with clear water, acidic rinse agents or special dye stabilizing agents has allowed ABC's upholstery cleaning procedure to combine hot water extraction's (steam cleaning's) effectiveness and residue removal benefits with the safety of the most popular methods in the past--dry foam or dry solvent cleaning.
+Today, the ability to precondition with neutral or acidic upholstery cleaning products and rinse with clear water, acidic rinse agents or special dye stabilizing agents has allowed ABC's upholstery cleaning procedure to combine hot water (steam cleaning) extraction's effectiveness and residue removal benefits with the safety of the most popular methods in the past--dry foam or dry solvent cleaning.
 Whatever process your furniture needs, wet or dry cleaning, we can provide it.

 An application of stain protection after upholstery cleaning will keep your upholstered furnishings cleaner longer.